 - Tie all 4 pieces of string together and sellotape the egg to the bottom

-- Cardboard made into a basket shape
+- Cardboard made into a basket shape or a small plastic container

 - Balloon blown up